 Once you file a trademark registration application with the USPTO, the USPTO will check on the status of the trademark and approve or deny your application.

-Speak to the Trademark Infringement attorneys at KPPB LAW for more information.
+Speak to the Trademark Infringement attorneys at KPPB LAW

 Trademark use and registration can be a risky business.
 It becomes even riskier when you try to use a dead trademark only to discover that it was not totally dead.
 If you try to take this on without an expert, you can easily regret it.
 The trademark infringement attorneys at KPPB LAW can help make sure you do not go wrong.
 Contact them today to discuss your trademark questions.